elmar-hinz/Cool/README.md

 Autowiring, the details
 -----------------------

-Autowiring is triggert by the call to `getInstance($classname)` of the container.
+Autowiring is triggert by a call to `getInstance($classname)` of the container.
 It is based on the signature of the constructor.

 For each parameter a classname has to be declared.
 Else it fails.
 It tries to to create an instance for each parameter by a recursive call to `getInstance`.

-A later version of Cool will give the option to select subclasses for a paramter interface in the configuration.

-If getInstance() doesn't do what you want, you can still fall back to the classical call to `new` or implent your own factory.
+If `getInstance()` doesn't do what you want, you can still fall back to the static call to `new` or implement your own factory.

 For sure ´getInstance´ supports the singleton management of the container.

+A later version of Cool will give the option to select the actual class to use for a paramter interface by configuration.
+That will be the moment it becomes real dependency injection, which real strength is flexibility, not lazyness.

 Singletons
 ==========